hphelion/documentation/moonshot/install.customize-server-types.md

 This topic describes the steps to customize the server types.
 These steps are optional.

 **Caution:** If you plan to customize the servers, you must do it before performing the steps in [Complete the Admin Node Installation](/cloudos/moonshot/install/complete-admin-node-installation/).
-After that, the server type dialogs in the HP Cloud OS Operational Dashboard are read only.
+After that, the server type dialogs in the HP Cloud OS for Moonshot Operational Dashboard are read only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the Admin Node.

 * [Introduction](#introduction)